nucypher/nucypher/docs/source/guides/network_node/nucypher_host_management_cli.rst

     # backup all your worker's critical data
     # note: this is also done after any update or deploy operations
     for ns in $(nucypher cloudworkers list-namespaces); do nucypher cloudworkers backup --namespace $ns; done

+    # show some info about your hosts
+    nucypher cloudworkers list-hosts -v